 On a regular basis, soil samples are collected from different locations, such as the areas surrounding underground fuel tanks, to identify any possible traces of contamination.

-As per Hazard Identification and Risk Assessment for activities under the direct control of Airport International Group (AIG), safety instructions have been developed under the airport’s broader environmental health and safety procedures, communicated to staff through posters, training, meetings, etc.
+As per Hazard Identification and Risk Assessment for activities under the direct control of Airport International Group (AIG), safety instructions have been developed under the Airport’s broader environmental health and safety procedures, communicated to staff through posters, training, meetings and the like.

 Regular checks are conducted to ensure effective implementation.